JoshuvaGeorge03/my-learning-of-datastructures/README.md

 ex: web server serving web request can implement a queue to process req as it comes. breadth first traversal.

+### Heap

+Heap is specialized tree based data structure which satisfies the heap property.

+-> Heap is tree based Data strucuture, which satisfies heap invariant (also called heap property), heap property indicates values of the parent node is always greater than or equal to value of all child nodes Or else value of parent node is lesser than or equal to all child nodes. so, due to this, we end up getting two heap.

+ 1) Max heap -> parent node have greatest value than all child nodes (if p is parent node of c, than c is less than or equal to p)
+ 2) Min heap -> parent node have lessest value than all child nodes. (if p is parent node of c, than c is greater than or equal to c)

+ Binary heap indicates if every node has exactly two child, binomial heap means nodes have variable number of childs

+ Note: all heaps must be trees, no cycle should be present.

 ### Priority Queue
 -> Priority queue is a abstract data type(which means, it can done using any data structure and it only defines the interface, not actual implemenation)